rachmadiantyy/toybank/README.md

 # toybank
-Simple demo app for working with deployment pipelines
+Simple demo app for working with deployment pipelines.